 Is it still safe to travel overseas with the threat of terrorism?

 With recent tragedies in international travel destinations like Paris, Istanbul, London and Brussels, it’s no wonder many travellers are hesitant to leave home these days.

 Countless publicised bombings in airports, train and bus stations by extremist groups like ISIS, Al-Qaeda and the Taliban have also made the act of travelling itself seem more dangerous than ever.

-Illness is by far the leading cause of death for Australian travellers.
-In fact, a report from the Australian Department of Foreign Affairs and Trade indicated that illness was responsible for 25 per cent of all overseas deaths in 2013.
+Illness is still by far the leading cause of death for Australian travellers overseas.
+In fact, a report from the Australian Department of Foreign Affairs and Trade indicated that illnesses were responsible for 25 per cent of all overseas deaths in 2013.